Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Major Image Settings overhaul

+     URL Files and Genre Images are now on two separate tabs

+	 Genre Images can now be set to URL Files as well as Local Directories for use with Commands like @ShowHardcoreImage, @ShowLesbianImage, etc

+	 URL List size greatly expanded

+	 Added preview window that shows a random image from a URL File whenever it is selected in the URL File List

+	 Added buttons to select all or none of the URL Files in the list

+Session Images now save correctly when images have been pre-loaded

 Added @DecideOrgasm() Command - This Command will make the domme decide if and how the user can have an orgasm based on their domme settings.
 This works the same way as @DecideOrgasm.
 When @DecideOrgasm is used, the domme decides if the user will cum, ruin or be denied based on her domme settings.
 Depending on what she decides, @DecideOrgasm will either go to (Orgasm Allow), (Orgasm Ruin) or (Orgasm Deny).

 @DecideOrgasm() allows you to set the GotoLines for allowed, ruined and denied orgasms (specified in that order - Allowed GotoLine first, Ruined GotoLine second and Denied GotoLine third).
 For example: